 The corporate tax is a proportional tax levied on net profits.
 The basis is roughly computed by adding revenues (sales of goods, services, corporate shares, bonds), capital gains (at realizing), perceived dividends and interests (at nominal value), stocks and subtracting the cost of labor, of goods and services, capital losses, paid interests, depreciation and current losses.
 The tax rate has been 33% until 2007.
 Starting with the business year after 2007, the rate is 27.5%.
+Starting with the 2017 business year, the tax rate has been decreased to 24%.
 Starting from 2008, it is possible to deduct from the IRES basis the 10% of the regional tax on business (IRAP).